muzishuiyuan/github/readme.txt

-git is version control systemCreating a new branch is quick.
+git is version control systemCreating a new branch is quick.and simple